Hydraulic fluid: Other components

+Niche hydraulic fluids

 NaK-77, a eutectic alloy of sodium and potassium, can be used as a hydraulic fluid in high-temperature and high-radiation environments, for temperature ranges of 10 to 1400 F. Its bulk modulus at 1000 °F is 310,000 psi (2.14 GPa), higher than of a hydraulic oil at room temperature.
 Its lubricity is poor, so positive-displacement pumps are unsuitable and centrifugal pumps have to be used.
 The addition of caesium shifts the useful temperature range to -95 to 1300 F. The NaK-77 alloy was tested in hydraulic and fluidic systems for the Supersonic Low Altitude Missile.